-A Notice of the hearing will be published on the GOsC's website at least 28 days before the date of the hearing.
+A Notice of the hearing will be published on the GOsC website at least 28 days before the date of the hearing.
 The Notice will contain the:

 - i. osteopath's name, registration number and location

 - ii. date, time and place of the hearing

 - iii. details of the allegation

-- iv. decision
+iv. decision to be made

-If the allegation is well-founded (proved) the PCC's full decision will be published on the GOsC's website within two working days.
+If the allegation is well-founded (proved) the PCC's full decision will be published on the GOsC website within two working days.
 Elements of the full decision may be removed from publication where it includes information about the osteopath's health, other sensitive information or evidence that was heard in private.
 The full decision will remain on the GOsC website for the relevant period (set out in the table below) from the date of the PCC decision.

-After the conclusion of a final hearing, where an individual has been granted voluntary removal5 by the Registrar, we will continue to publish the full PCC decision and sanction for the length of time specified below.
+After the conclusion of a final hearing, if an individual has been granted voluntary removal by the Registrar, we will continue to publish the full PCC decision and sanction for the length of time specified below.

-Sanction Length of publication
+Type of sanction Length of publication

 Admonishment Six months

 Conditions of Practice Orders Duration of the Order plus one year

 Suspension Duration of the Order plus two years

 Removal Five years